A Hospice Chaplain's Field Guide to Caregiving

 2. Write down 3 things you are grateful for that day.

-Do this each day & Journal about it on the PDF pages provided below or in the journal of your choice.
+PDF pages are provided below or write in the journal of your choice.

-This micro-video will help you through the process...with some tips on GRATITUDE breaths & the process of making a gratitude list every evening.
-It may change your world, as it did me.
+This micro-video will help you through the process...with some tips on GRATITUDE breaths & making a gratitude list every evening.

 4.